-I am married to Chad, a physical therapist at Hendrick Hospital.
+I am married to Chad, Acute Therapy Manager at Hendrick Hospital.
 We met at ACU, married in 2000, moved to El Paso, Fort Worth and then chose to come back to Abilene.
 He is a wonderful support and I am so grateful he chose me.
 I am also the mom of three sweet kids: Ava, Pierson, and Sadie.
 They keep me busy and laughing.
-You might see them up at the sale.
-That’s pretty much the only time they get to see their mom during the two weeks of My Sister’s House so if one of them is crying or having a complete meltdown, please forgive them.
-They are usually fun, silly, inquisitive little people.
-The greatest joy of my life has been being their mom and I am grateful.
+You might see them up at the sale working with me.
+We are training them young!
+One of the greatest joys of my life has been being their mom and I am grateful.

 About My Sister